-5 Requests for Information
+5 Requests for Information and Northern Ireland

-- 5.1 Upon written request, a Participant must provide within 5 Working Days of receipt of the written request from a lawfully intended recipient of the Promotion or other Participant: - (i) information or data referred to in the Promotion; - (ii) information or data to substantiate any claim in the Promotion unless there are genuine extenuating circumstances requiring a short extension.
-In that event, an explanation must be supplied within 5 days with an estimate of time in which substantiation will be supplied. - The Participant may provide information or data referred to in Clause 5.1 either directly to the requester or alternatively by informing the requester where such information can be found e.g. a particular web page. - 5.3 Such substantiation need not be provided, however, in relation to the validity of indications approved in the current Marketing Authorisation.
+- 5.1 A participant must provide within 5 Working Days of receipt of the written request from a lawfully intended recipient of the Promotion or other Participant: - (i) information or data referred to in the Promotion and/or - (ii) information or data to substantiate any claim in the Promotion.

+If there are reasonable grounds to believe that there has been a breach of the Code, a participant must also provide within 5 Working Days of receipt of the written request from a lawfully intended recipient of the Promotion or other Participant: copies of the relevant parts of the Promotion (for Promotions done electronically this could include a copy of any email and/or relevant parts of an e-detailer);

+In the case of genuine extenuating circumstances, a short extension to the 5-working day limit can be requested with an explanation and an estimate of the additional time required.

+- 5.2 The Participant may provide information or data referred to in Clause 5.1 either directly to the requester or alternatively by informing the requester where such information can be found e.g. a particular web page. - 5.3 Such substantiation need not be provided, however, in relation to the validity of indications approved in the current Marketing Authorisation. - 5.4 A Participant must use reasonable efforts - (i) not to actively promote Animal Medicines that are authorised only in Great Britain (GB) in Northern Ireland (NI);7 - (ii) not to actively promote Animal Medicines that are not permitted to be promoted under EU law to Professional Keepers of Animals in Northern Ireland.7

-6 Mandatory Information in Promotional Material8
+6 Mandatory Information in Promotional Material

-- 6.1 The provisions of this Clause shall apply to all Promotional Material other than - material which is not intended by the Participant to be a Promotion of Animal Medicines but contains information such as changes in price or packaging or adverse reaction warnings, recalls of defective products - Promotions which only contain brand name, generic name, company name or logo including educational material - Company Datasheets (which are considered to be promotional items) - The following information must be included in all Promotions (save those set out in clause 6.1 above);
+- 6.1 The provisions of this Clause shall apply to all Promotional Material other than - (i) material which is not intended by the Participant to be a Promotion of Animal Medicines but contains information such as changes in price or packaging or adverse reaction warnings, recalls of defective products; - (ii) Promotions which only contain brand name, generic name, company name or logo including educational material; - (iii) Company Datasheets (which are considered to be promotional items). - 6.2 The following information must be included in all Promotions (save those set out in clause 6.1 above);